December 20, 2012

 Serves 4-6

-2 cups red kidney beans
+-2 cups red kidney or pinto beans

-2 large onions, finely chopped
+-2 large onions, finely chopped

-4 large cloves of garlic, minced
+-4 large cloves of garlic, minced

-3-4 tablespoons olive oil
+-3-4 tablespoons olive oil

-2 tablespoons tomato paste
+-2 tablespoons tomato paste

-Juice of 2-3 lemons/limes (use more if you prefer)
+-Juice of 2-3 lemons/limes (use more if you prefer)

-1. Pick over the beans, rinse thoroughly and soak in water overnight.
+1. Pick over the beans, rinse thoroughly, and soak in water overnight.

 4. In a skillet, saute the chopped onions in olive oil until golden brown.